Mohamed Faizal Mohamed Abdul Kadir

-Mohamed Faizal Mohamed Abdul Kadir PPA SC (born 1980) is a Judicial Commissioner of the Supreme Court of Singapore.
+Mohamed Faizal Mohamed Abdul Kadir PPA SC (born 1980) is a Judge of the Supreme Court of Singapore.

 Education

 Mohamed Faizal was educated in Bedok View Secondary School.
 He then graduated from the National University of Singapore Faculty of Law with a first class honours LLB in 2005.
 As a student there, he received numerous awards including the Kwa Geok Choo Scholarship, the CJ Koh Scholarship and the Shook Lin and Bok Award.

 Mohamed Faizal subsequently received his LLM from Harvard Law School in 2009, which he attended on Kathryn Worth Foundation and Legal Service Commission scholarships.
 His thesis written at Harvard Law School was awarded the Gold Medal Prize by the International Insolvency Institute.